Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 Mac virtual audio setupOS-level configuration may be neededNot needed

-If "I don't want to upgrade my Notion plan further," "I want recordings tied to the notes in Notion," or "I don't want to fight macOS audio settings" applies, Qureco is usually the shortest path.
+If any of these apply, Qureco is usually the shortest path: "I don't want to upgrade my Notion plan further," "I want the recording sitting next to the notes in Notion," or "I'd rather not fight macOS audio settings."

-One automation hub to connect any tool to Notion
+One automation hub to glue anything into Notion

 A no-code automation service supporting 5,000+ apps.
-In a Notion context, it shines as the rescue plan when an AI notes tool or recorder lacks a direct integration.
+In a Notion context, it shines as the fallback when an AI notes tool or recorder doesn't have its own direct integration.

 • "When a Zoom cloud recording completes, create a new page in a Notion database"